rust-lang/book/src/ch03-02-data-types.md

 Scalar Values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF`
 inclusive.
 A "character" isn’t really a concept in Unicode, however, so your human intuition for what a "character" is may not match up with what a `char` is in Rust.
-We'll discuss this in more detail in the Strings section of Chapter XX.
+We'll discuss this in detail in the Strings section of Chapter 8.

 ### Compound Types